MultiSafepay/docs/content/api/orders/generate-payment-link.md

 {{< description >}}
 ### Generate payment links

-Generate a [payment link](/payments/checkout/payment-link/) to send to a customer.
+Generate a [payment link](/payments/checkout/payment-link/) to send to a customer, creating a new transaction.
-Your MultiSafepay account creates a unique transaction to match to the payment.

 **Parameters**